-The following Code of Conduct provides a foundation of ethics for the Monterey and San Benito Counties LMH CoC.
+The following Code of Conduct provides a foundation of ethics for the Monterey & San Benito Counties' Lead Me Home CoC (LMH CoC).

-- 1. The LMH CoC prohibits solicitation and acceptance of gifts or gratuities (anything of monetary value) by officers, employees, and agents for their personal benefit.
-If the gift would not have been offered if you did not have your position, then you should decline accepting the gift. - 2.
-No employee, officer, or agent may participate in the selection, award, or administration of a contract supported by a federal award if he or she has a real or apparent conflict of interest.
-(2 CFR § 200.318(c)(1)). - 3.
-The LMH CoC promotes impartiality in performing official duties and prohibits any activity representing a conflict of interest.
-You should not act on a matter if a reasonable person who knew the circumstances of the situation could legitimately question your fairness. - 4.
+The LMH CoC prohibits solicitation and acceptance of gifts or gratuities (anything of monetary value) by officers, employees and agents for their personal benefit.
+If the gift would not have been offered if you did not have your position, then you should decline accepting the gift.

+- 1. The LMH CoC promotes impartiality in performing official duties, and prohibits any activity representing a conflict of interest.
+You should not act on a matter if a reasonable person who knew the circumstances of the situation could legitimately question your fairness. - 2.
 The LMH CoC prohibits the misuse of position.
-You cannot use your position with the CoC for your own personal gain or for the benefit of family or friends. - 5.
-LMH CoC Leadership Council members, employees, and agents shall put forth honest effort in the performance of their duties. - 6.
-LMH CoC Leadership Council members, employees, and agents shall disclose waste, fraud, abuse, and corruption to appropriate authorities. - 7.
-LMH CoC Leadership Council members, employees, and agents shall adhere to all laws and regulations that provide equal opportunity for all people regardless of race, color, religion, sex/gender identity, national origin, ethnicity, sexual orientation, age or disability, AIDS/HIV diagnosis, and any other categories protected under the law.
+You cannot use your position with the Continuum for your own personal gain or for the benefit of family or friends. - 3.
+LMH CoC Officers, employees and agents shall put forth honest effort in the performance of their duties. - 4.
+LMH CoC Officers, employees and agents shall put forth honest effort in the performance of their duties. - 5.
+LMH CoC Officers, employees and agents shall disclose waste, fraud, abuse, and corruption to appropriate authorities. - 6.
+LMH CoC Officers, employees and agents shall adhere to all laws and regulations that provide equal opportunity for all people regardless of race, color, religion, sex/gender identity, national origin, ethnicity, sexual orientation, age or disability.

-Violation of this or any portion of this Code of Conduct will be subject to appropriate corrective action.
-The Code of Conduct is distributed annually to the LMH CoC and the LMH CoC partner agencies.
+Violation of this or any portion of this code of conduct will be subject to disciplinary action which could include immediate termination.
+The code of conduct is distributed annually to the LMH CoC, annually to the LMH CoC partner agencies.

-Conflict of Interest Policy and Annual Statement
+Conflict of Interest Policy & Annual Statement